RHoK-Berlin/web/pages/pages-root-folder/index.md

 widget3:
   title: "Random Hacks of Kindness..."
   url: "/about"
   text: "are global hackathons facing pressing social challenges.
-We are a dynamic global community of innovators (hackers and makers) prototyping open technology to reveal solution approaches to actual problems."
+We are a dynamic global community of innovators (hackers and makers) prototyping open technology to find out ways to solve actual problems."

 #